aks861999/Spotify-Sequential-Recommendation-System/README.md

 > *"Can we suggest what to listen to next when presented with a sequence of songs?"*

 A user's playlist is an ordered sequence of interactions.
-The task is to learn from thousands of such sequences — each constructed by real people with real taste — and then generalise: given any new, unseen partial sequence, retrieve the most likely continuation.
+The task is to learn from thousands of such sequences, each constructed by real people with real taste, and then generalise: given any new, unseen partial sequence, retrieve the most likely continuation.

 This is a **purely behavioural** approach.
 No audio features, no genre tags, no artist metadata.
-The model learns entirely from the structure of co-occurrence in playlists — which is precisely the signal that matters most in collaborative, preference-driven recommendation.
+The model learns entirely from the structure of co-occurrence in playlists, which is precisely the signal that matters most in collaborative, preference-driven recommendation.

 ---

 ## Dataset

 The dataset is derived from the **#nowplaying dataset**, a collection of tweets in which Spotify users publish their currently playing track via the `#nowplaying` hashtag.
-It captures organic, real-world listening behaviour — not artificially curated sequences.
+It captures organic, real-world listening behaviour, not artificially curated sequences.

 | Field | Description |
 |---|---|